cardano-foundation/CIPs/CIP-dapp-bridge-rework/README.md

 * **`message?: string`**

   Optional free-form accompanying text for ease of debugging.
-Optional.<br><br>
+It's optional - it can be set to `null`, or omitted.<br><br>

 ### Bridge API